TextRanch

 Our experts

 Both phrases are correct, but they are used in slightly different contexts.
-'Fits my schedule' is commonly used when something aligns well with one's existing schedule, while 'fit in with my schedule' is used when something needs to be integrated or accommodated within one's schedule.
+'Fits my schedule' is commonly used when something aligns well with one's existing schedule, while 'fit in with my schedule' is used when another task or commitment needs to be integrated or accommodated within one's schedule.

 fits my schedule